jrheard/blog/python/passwords.md

 <asciinema-player src="{{ site.baseurl }}/password_checker_debug_cast.json?v=2" rows="18" cols="90" autoplay="true" loop="true"></asciinema-player>

 It's OK if you leave those `print()` calls in there, you don't need to remove them before submitting your project.
+Just be sure that the last line of your checker's output says the word `GOOD` or the word `BAD`, with nothing else on that line, like you see in the example above.

 That should be everything you need to get started.
 Good luck!